2 Zeroth Law of Thermodynamics

 2.3.1 Processes at constant volume (isochoric)

 The heat capacity at constant volume measures the ability of a substance to absorb heat at constant volume.
-Recasting from general chemistry:
+Recasting from general chemistry, the molar heat capacity at constant volume has the following formal definition:

 The molar heat capacity at constant volume is the amount of heat required to increase the temperature of 1 mol of a substance by 1 K at constant volume.